beejjorgensen/bgc/src/bgc_part_3490_atomics.md

-If operations are _sequentially consistent_, it means at the end of the day, when all is said and done, all the threads can kick up their feet, open their beverage of choice, and _all agree on the order in which memory changes occurred during the run_.
+If operations are _sequentially consistent_, it means at the end of the day, when all is said and done, all the threads can kick up their feet, open their beverage of choice, and all agree on the order in which memory changes occurred during the run.
+And that order is the one specified by the code.

 One won't say, "But didn't _B_ happen before _A_?" if the rest of them say, "_A_ definitely happened before _B_".